 Are Portland Mattress models good for side sleepers?

-Acadia Pillow Top with Latex performed best for side sleepers in our tests, particularly for Mia and for my own side nights.
-Acadia Plush also worked for many side sleepers who prefer a slightly firmer feel, yet Newcastle felt too firm for most side-only users. -
+In our tests, Acadia Pillow Top with Latex worked best for side sleepers, especially for Mia and for my own side nights.
+Acadia Plush can also work if you prefer a slightly firmer, more traditional feel, but Newcastle 660 read too firm for most side-only sleepers.

 How long can a Portland Mattress last with real-world use?